Novel Categories Discovery Via Constraints on Empirical Prediction Statistics: Experiments

-Secondly, from the \textbf{network architecture} perspective, we analyze the NCD performances concerning the different convolutional architecture-based function classes with varying strengths, as discussed above.
-Finally, from the \textbf{framework} perspective, we investigate the importance of each component of our proposed method and the framework's robustness by varying the hyperparameters, e.g., loss weights, optimization approaches, and batch size.
+\textbf{(3)} Finally, from the proposed \textbf{framework} perspective, we investigate the importance of individual loss components and the framework's robustness by varying the hyperparameters, e.g., loss weights, optimization approaches, and batch sizes.